Access To Mainstream Services

 Supporting the inclusion of people with cognitive disabilities in the health system

-Professors Chris Bigby, Teresa Iacono and Jacinta Douglas
+Professors Christine Bigby, Teresa Iacono and Jacinta Douglas

-Previous reports suggest that the health system is unresponsive to the requirements of people with disabilities and their families as a consequence of their needs and circumstances being poorly understood within a healthcare context.
+Previous reports suggest that the health system stands out as being unresponsive to the particular requirements of people with disabilities and their families as a consequence of their needs and circumstances being poorly understood within a healthcare context.
 We take people with cognitive disability (intellectual disability and traumatic brain injury) as the exemplar group of service users with disability.
-This study, funded by the National Disability Research Agenda, aims are to understand the barriers to responding appropriately to people with disabilities and delivering them quality healthcare services; and Identifying promising ideas that facilitate inclusion and responsiveness.
+Their healthcare outcomes are poor and resource use is high.
+Key to redressing this problem is that staff and service delivery processes make the adjustments required to accommodate their needs.
+This study, funded by the National Disability Research Agenda, has been conducted across three hospital systems from metropolitan and rural locations.
+Findings for 60 adults with cognitive disability show that they are high-end users of Emergency Departments (with 179 encounters documented over a period of 35 months).
+There was no evidence of systematic problem practices; rather, hospital staff applied good practice and often made accommodations to meet the needs of this patient group.
+The findings indicated the longer than benchmark time of 4 hours required to provide quality care for people with cognitive disabilities in Emergency Departments.